arturcp/apple-store-reports/README.md

 `VENDOR=12345678 ruby importer.rb`

-By default, a folder named "ios_reports" will be created and the data downloaded from Apple Store will be stored in it.
+By default, a folder named "reports" will be created and the data downloaded from Apple Store will be stored in it.
 It is possible to change the default directory by setting the ENV['DIRECTORY'] on the script call.
 For example:

 `DIRECTORY=./new_folder VENDOR=12345678 ruby importer.rb`